Epiforge/Extensions/README.md

 high.Amount = 90000; // expr does not
 ```

-This has always been how the graph behaves, since it reads the field once when it builds the node and has nothing that could ever wake it to read again, and direct subscription behaves the same way.
 If you want the comparison to follow the value, do not assign the field — make the thing it points at a property of an object that notifies, and read that instead.

 Observable expressions will also try to automatically dispose of disposable objects they create in the course of their evaluation when and where it makes sense.
 Use the `ExpressionObserverOptions` class for more direct control over this behavior.
 You can use the `Optimizer` property to specify an optimization method to invoke automatically during the observable expression creation process.